UbuntuUbuntu Based

 Once successfully installed, now open your web browser and access the phpPgAdmin Web UI using the URL http://your-domain.com/phppgadmin.

 Congratulations!
 You have successfully installed phpPgAdmin.
-Thanks for using this tutorial for installing the phpPgAdmin web-based administration tool for PostgreSQL on Ubuntu 22.04 LTS Jammy Jellyfish system.
+Thanks for using this tutorial for installing the phpPgAdmin web-based administration tool for PostgreSQL on the Ubuntu 22.04 LTS Jammy Jellyfish system.
 For additional help or useful information, we recommend you check the phpPgAdmin website.

 VPS Manage Service Offer